-OC spray has several drawbacks which contribute to a long term decline in use.
+OC spray has several drawbacks that have contributed to a long term decline in use.
 It cannot be safely used in confined spaces and the chance of an officer or non-involved person being affected increases in windy conditions and closed environments.
 People with respiratory disorders can have serious reactions to the spray, and the recovery time is typically far longer with OC spray (20-30 minutes) than with a CED, where subject recovery is nearly immediate.
+However, Figure 4.4 demonstrates that an emphasis to reduce the number of discharges from Conductive Energy Devices has caused officers to slightly increase their reliance on OC Spray in 2012 and 2013.